AM 930 The Light

 Weather

-Featured ArtistsDownhere
+Featured ArtistsChris Rice

-Downhere started at Briercrest Bible College in Saskatchewan.
-Mark Martel and Jason Germain formed the band while rooming together.
-They both wrote, sang and played gutar.
-Their first regular gig…
+Chris Rice was born in a small town near Washington DC, his official musical education was just 3 years of piano lessons.
+While he was in college he began to…

 Featured Church